6-Light Universal Rock Light Kit on – Full Overview and Review For the 5th Gen 4Runner

 The main choices for me were the KC HILITES Jeep JK Cyclone rock light kit, the KC HILITES RGB (Red Green Blue) rock light kit or a basic brand name RGB kit from Amazon.

 After our experience with the Cyclone underhood lights that we installed, we decided to move forward with the KC Cyclones again.
 For KC in general, they make a stunning product, they treat you like family and the installation for the Cyclones was pretty simple.

 It really depends on how you want to use your set-up.
 Both the Cyclones and the RGB kit are both great options.
 It was a tough call to move forward with either one but I am glad we decided on the Cyclones.

 Cyclones Light Kit:

-The Cyclone Kit: Check Today’s Price
+- Jeep JK Kit: Check Price

 We opted for the Cyclones over the RGB kit because we wanted quality, and we didn’t need anything too fancy.
 We decided on the Cyclones for their durability off-road, general road-use, beam pattern, and clarity.
 The Cyclones pack a pretty serious output and are built to withstand the elements.